 Table of Contents

-- Here are the 10 ways to empower your teams to be more productive:
+- Here are 10 ways to empower your teams to be more productive:

 - 1. Give your team members ownership

-- 3. Know your team members strengths and weaknesses
+- 3. Identify your team’s strengths and weaknesses

 - 9. Praise a job well done

-Here are the 10 ways to empower your teams to be more productive:
+Here are 10 ways to empower your teams to be more productive:

 1. Give your team members ownership

 The best leaders in the business understand the power of ownership.
-Giving ownership to the team members means nothing but letting them take their own decisions and making them accountable for their work.
+Giving ownership to the team members means nothing but letting them make their own decisions and making them accountable for their work.

-When you make a team member accountable for his work, this induces a sense of responsibility in him regarding his work.
-He starts to see his work differently in a way that his decisions can impact the performance of the entire team.
+Making a team member accountable for his work induces a sense of responsibility in him regarding his work.
+He starts to see his work differently so that his decisions can impact the performance of the entire team.

-Now, giving ownership can take different forms like leading a project, handling the responsibility of a task etc. It shows that you’ve entrusted him and his capabilities to handle a specific job.
+Now, giving ownership can take different forms like leading a project, handling the responsibility of a task, etc. It shows that you’ve entrusted your team members and their capabilities to address a specific job.
 And when you do this, you realize that there is nothing more powerful than building someone’s self-esteem in your organization.

-Every human being has some talents and hidden gifts that can be put into good use.
-Thus, it becomes the duty of a manager or a team lead to discover those talents and keep them in mind while allocating tasks to them.
+It becomes the duty of a manager or a team lead to discover their teammates’ talents and skills and keep them in mind while allocating tasks.
 Knowing their skill-set is the backbone of producing a productive team.

-Team productivity depends big time upon the camaraderie between the team members.
-If the team members get along with each other, are aware about the strengths and weaknesses, the workplace automatically becomes a happier place.
+Team productivity depends big-time upon the camaraderie between the team members.
+If the team members get along and are aware of their strengths and weaknesses, the workplace automatically becomes a happier place.
 If the team members are happy from within, the team productivity and efficiency will automatically shoot up.

 When different people are working within a team, there is a likelihood that not everyone will like each other.
-To beat the animosity between the team members, you can incorporate some team building exercises.
-Not only it will add some fun element but will also wash away any grudges or miscommunications between the team members.
+To beat the animosity between the team members, you can incorporate some team-building exercises.
+It will add some fun elements and wash away any grudges or miscommunications between the team members.

 These days no one can deny the role online project management software plays in boosting teamwork and productivity.
 Having the right project management tool by your side can help in effective work management and increased collaboration between the team members.

-For instance, ProofHub is one such online project management software that brings together your team members, projects and clients at one place.
+For instance, ProofHub is one such online project management software that brings together your team members, projects, and clients in one place.
 With features like discussions and group chat, you can take your productivity game to a whole new level.

 The work environment and infrastructure are essential contributors in improving team efficiency and productivity.
-According to a recent study, physical environment greatly affects how employees feel, think and perform at the workplace.
+According to a recent study, the physical environment dramatically affects how employees feel, think and perform at the workplace.

 Due to this, many organizations are paying attention while designing their office interiors.
-They make sure to incorporate bright lighting, comfortable furniture layout and a touch of nature with the help of plants and flowers.
-Besides the physical setting, environment within the office premises also impacts the team productivity.
-Dominating boss, condescending employees and office politics can bring down the overall productivity and efficiency in an organization.
+They make sure to incorporate bright lighting, a comfortable furniture layout, and a touch of nature with the help of plants and flowers.
+Besides the physical setting, the environment within the office premises also impacts team productivity.
+Dominating boss, condescending employees, and office politics can bring down an organization’s overall productivity and efficiency.

-Employees work best when they are given a reason to do so – probably a monetary one.
-They want their efforts to be appreciated and prefer to have a little more than a ‘virtual pat on the back’ from their bosses.
+Employees work best when given a reason to do so – probably a monetary one.
+They want their efforts to be appreciated and prefer to have a little more than a ‘virtual pat on the back from their bosses.
 That’s why many employers choose to implement incentive programs to keep their employees motivated.

-According to a recent study, 85% of the employees felt more motivated to do their best when an incentive was offered.
-These incentives can be in the form of cash, free vouchers, paid vacation, extra time off, lunch-outs etc. Managers, I hope you’re taking notes 😉
+According to a recent study, 85% of the employees felt more motivated to do their best in exchange for an incentive.
+These incentives can be in the form of cash, free vouchers, paid vacation, extra time off, lunch-outs, etc. Managers, I hope you’re taking notes 😉

-Every employee or team member works best when they are given an environment where they are allowed to do the things ‘their way’.
-Most employees tend to lose interest as soon as they are being micro-managed by their bosses or managers.
+Every employee or team member works best when given an environment where they are allowed to do the things ‘their way’.
+Most employees tend to lose interest as soon as they are being micromanaged by their bosses or managers.

 9. Praise a job well done

-While for different employees different things work in boosting their productivity and efficiency at work.
-But for large number of them it is something as simple as being acknowledged for their efforts.
-You know nothing can add to the productivity, if an employee feels that his contribution isn’t being valued enough.
+While for different employees, different things work in boosting their productivity and efficiency at work.
+But for many of them, it is something as simple as being acknowledged for their efforts.
+You know nothing can add to productivity if an employee feels that his contribution isn’t valued enough.
 Whereas appreciating them in front of the whole team can work wonders.
-This public act of appreciation instead of a virtual congratulatory words inspires others in the team as well to do their best.
-This promotes a healthy work culture in an organization which will be an addition in boosting team productivity.

 Last but the most important on the list is to introduce a feedback process in a team.
-There is no hope of boosting employee efficiency if they don’t know they are being inefficient at the first place.
-This is why performance reviews and constructive feedback are essential in boosting team productivity.
-Getting to know about the areas of opportunities will motivate the team members to make some changes in their style of working.
+There is no hope of boosting employee efficiency if they don’t know they are being inefficient in the first place.
+This is why performance reviews and constructive feedback are essential in increasing team productivity.
+Getting to know about the areas of opportunities will motivate the team members to make some changes in their working style.

-Team productivity is similar to that of baking a cake where the right ingredients (team members) needs to be gathered and put together.
-Empowering your teams to be at their productive best requires a well mixed batter of different ingredients.
+Team productivity is similar to baking a cake where the right ingredients (team members) need to be gathered and put together.
+Empowering your teams to be at their productive best requires a well-mixed batter of different components.

-Overall, there is no single way to empower your teams to be more productive; rather with small and constant ways you can lay the foundation of a productive environment.
-By providing the employees constant support, feedback and encouragement, you’ll see a huge rise in the productivity meter.
-The above discussed ways has helped us to make ProofHub a happy, collaborative and productive workplace.
+Overall, there is no single way to empower your teams to be more productive; rather, you can lay the foundation of a productive environment with small and constant practices.
+You’ll see a huge rise in the productivity meter by providing the employees continuous support, feedback, and encouragement.
+The above-discussed ways have helped us to make ProofHub a happy, collaborative, and productive workplace.